Dandis History, Family Crest & Coats of Arms

 The name may also be from Dand, Dandy, familiarly used in Scotland for Andrew.
 Comparing the Scottish records to the English ones, we can see that the Scottish ones were more recent and in many cases the name appears as a forename, not a surname.
 "Andrew Kerr, son of the eighth lord of Ferniehurst, who died in 1499, was generally known as 'Dand Kerr.'
 Dand was common as a Christian name in the south of Scotland in the sixteenth century, and in the list of tenants under the Abbey of Kelso in 1567 we find Dand Howy, Dand Glernet, Dand Lermont, Dand Craige, Dand Stobe, etc."

-Important Dates for the Dandis family
+Early History of the Dandis family

 This web page shows only a small excerpt of our Dandis research.
 Another 96 words (7 lines of text) covering the years 1613 and 1674 are included under the topic Early Dandis History in all our PDF Extended History products and printed products wherever possible.